-30.3.3 Proprietary Wall Systems Where Full Design Details Are Required In Contract Plans shall coordinate with one of the Preapproved Vendors to prepare fully detailed project specific proprietary drawings for inclusion into the Component Plans.
-The Component Plans submittal shall also contain Wall Control Drawings and Data Tables in accordance with SDM, Chapter 19.
-The plans shall denote location of drainage inlets, utilities, sign structures, lights and barrier joints.
+30.3.3 Proprietary Wall Systems Where Full Design Details Are Required In Contract Plans project specific proprietary drawings for inclusion into the Component Plans.
+Include Wall Control Drawings and Data Tables (in accordance with SDM, Chapter 19) in the Component Plans submittal.
+Denote the location of drainage inlets, utilities, sign structures, lights and barrier joints in the plans.
 See the SDM, Chapter 19 for more information.

 Using site-specific geotechnical information, the EOR, in cooperation with the geotechnical engineer, will determine wall system requirements.
-See SDG Figure 3.12-2 to determine appropriate FDOT Wall Type.
-The Design-Build EOR
+See SDG, Section 3.12 to determine appropriate FDOT Wall Type.
+The Design-Build EOR must coordinate with one of the Preapproved Vendors to prepare fully detailed